bhoffman0/CSAwesome2/_sources/Unit4-Data-Collections/topic-4-12-2Darray-traversal.rst

        /** Implementation not shown * */
    }

-The |CB Picture Lab| contains a ``Pixel`` class and a ``Picture`` class that loads an image and creates a 2D array of pixels to represent it.
+The `College Board Picture Lab <https://secure-media.collegeboard.org/digitalServices/pdf/ap/picture-lab-studentguide.pdf>`_ contains a ``Pixel`` class and a ``Picture`` class that loads an image and creates a 2D array of pixels to represent it.
 For example, the ``Picture`` constructor below loads the image ``beach.jpg``, and the ``getPixels2D`` method returns its 2D array of pixels.
 You can get and set the red, green, and/or blue value for a Pixel object to change its color.

 .. code-block:: java